lucabortoluzzi921/compl_reti/LAB-K1/README.md

 2. Open the tutorial on https://docker-curriculum.com/ with the Chrome browser
 > [!TIP]
 > Follow carefully the steps below and do not skip any detail, since they will become very useful in the following labs.
-3. Read the section **INTRODUCTION** and answer to the following questions:
+3. Read the section **INTRODUCTION** and answer the following questions:
-   - Q1: What is a container and how is it different from a Virtual Machine (VM)?
+   - Q1: What is a container, and how is it different from a Virtual Machine (VM)?
 In which terms containers are "better" than VMs?
    - Q2: What is the meaning of _isolation_ for  VMs and containers?

 > [!WARNING]